Best WordPress Plugins to Use After Successful HubSpot Migration

 7. Plugins for Security

 • All-in-One Security (Free & Paid): A user-friendly interface for common security tasks like login hardening, user activity logging, and malware scanning.
+The basic version covers essential security features, with options to upgrade for more advanced protection.

 • Wordfence Security (Free & Paid): A comprehensive security solution with malware scanning, firewall protection, and login security features.
+The basic version includes core protections, while premium plans offer enhanced security options.

 • Solid Security (Free & Paid): Provides features like two-factor authentication, user activity logging, and protection against brute force attacks.